What is brand storytelling and how to use it?

 It’s different when you describe nor merely the final waypoint, but the process as well.
 Watching a dynamic picture is way more interesting and engaging than watching a static picture.
 Tell users an engaging story about how your brand has increased the sales.
 Then, your post summarizing the year results has more chances to get high reach and many likes.

-Storytelling can describe:
+Brand storytelling can describe:

-- Real history of a brand.
+- Real history of your brand.

 - Single facts.